Keshav Puram: Culture

 There also many temples in this area.
-Some of them are Shiv Mandir, Sanatan Dharam Mandir, Gurudwara Singh Sabha, Sri Aiswarya Mahaganapathy Temple, Pardeshwar Dham, Sai Mandir and many more.
+Some of them are Shiv Mandir, Sanatan Dharam Mandir, Gurudwara Singh Sabha, Sri Aiswarya Mahaganapathy Temple, Pardeshwar Dham, Sai Mandir, Luxmi Narain Mandir, Badri Kedanath Dhyansthali Mandir, and many more.
 All these temples organise special programs during the festivals and the whole community participates in it.

 Police Stations

 There is one police station namely Keshav Puram Police Station which is close to Keshav Puram metro station.